AlcoholRehabHelp Logo

 What Causes Alcohol Allergy?

-An alcohol allergy is an immune response.
-The body’s immune system treats one or more of the compounds found in alcohol as dangerous and creates potent antibodies to fight the ‘infection.’
+Certain types of grains or preservatives in alcohol can cause an alcohol allergy.
+The body’s immune system treats one or more of the compounds found in alcohol as dangerous.
+Your body then creates potent antibodies to fight the ‘infection.’

-There are many common food allergens found in alcohol, including:
+There are many typical food allergens found in alcohol, including:

 • Barley